Section Five

 Another important multi-cultural or universally appropriate assessment approach, known as dynamic assessment, refers to strategies that assess not only what a person currently knows but also how that person responds to or can use feedback or new examples.
 It is related generally to Vygotsky’s classic models of learning, including his notion of a “zone of proximal development” (ZPD), and it has been used for decades in everything from mathematics instruction to counseling to vocational training.

-If you happen to be unfamiliar with Vygotsky, imagine your learning about any topic or your expertise for any skill as a continuum.
+• If you happen to be unfamiliar with Vygotsky, imagine your learning about any topic or your expertise for any skill as a continuum.
 Information and skills that you have mastered are at one end.
-Information or skills that you can not manage on your own but can achieve with some degree of assistance range across the middle, from “almost mastered” through “working on it” to “at least I have gotten started” (or from stand-by assist through min, mod, and maximal assist).
-At the far end lie the (visible) information and skills that you are aware of but that are simply beyond your current abilities, followed by the (invisible) information and skills that are beyond the current scope of your knowledge about this topic.
+Information or skills that you can not manage on your own but can achieve with some degree of assistance range across the middle, from “almost mastered” through “working on it” to “I still need a lot of help with this” (or, in terms that might be familiar to you, from stand-by assist through min, mod, and max assist).
+At the far end lie the (visible) information and skills that you are aware of but that are beyond your current abilities (followed by the invisible information and skills that are completely beyond the current scope of your knowledge about this topic).
 The part in the middle, the things you cannot yet do on your own but can do with support and are ready to learn, is your ZPD.

 As a general strategy, dynamic assessment combines assessment and intervention, or evaluation and teaching.
 It is similar to what we might call stimulability testing (such as in articulation), and in some interesting ways it actually shares features with everything from old-fashioned behavioral programmed learning to errorless-learning therapy approaches.

 The commonalities among these otherwise disparate examples involve starting where clients are, or starting with what clients can do, and then giving them some support, observing everything that happens when they are given that support, and deciding what they need next.
 Dynamic assessment is an assessment strategy, but the mindset is not “testing,” as in comparing a client’s knowledge and abilities to a predetermined fact, standard, or norm.
-Instead, the mindset includes everything that the best possible versions of teaching or coaching include: We watch for, recognize, respect, and respond appropriately to what clients bring and to what they may or may not need next in their world as the learners that they are.
+Instead, the universally oriented mindset includes everything that the best possible versions of teaching or coaching include: We watch for, recognize, respect, and respond appropriately to what clients bring and to what they may or may not need next in their world, as the learners that they are.
 During dynamic assessment, furthermore, we are watching not only for the client’s current accuracy with a task but, much more importantly, for the client’s generalizable skills as a learner — those meta-cognitive or other abilities that will allow the learner to continue to slide the window of their ZPD forward along the continua of knowledge and skills they are developing in their worlds.

 The most common strategy for dynamic assessment, as shown in Box 18.2, tends to be summarized as “Test-Teach-Retest.”